Welcome to today's edition of the Rush 24-7 podcast.

 Please advise regarding who will accept service of process to remedy this international falsehood.

-So it's it's a twilight zone.
+So it's a twilight zone.

 The timing here was very, very suspicious.

-Um Brian Ross uh can be a menace, folks.
+Brian Ross can be a menace, folks.

-I've had my own little run-ins with him where he has gotten it totally wrong uh about me.
+I've had my own little run-ins with him where he has gotten it totally wrong about me.

-Don't want to uh become redundant.
+I already don't want to become redundant.

 Some lawmakers are warning of a voter backlash now against members of Congress.